Mohd-Ali2/SplunkEnterprise-HomeLab/dashboard/SOC-dashboard.md

 Shows the total number of SSH-related events.

-Current value: 452

 ### Failed Logins

 Shows the total number of failed login events.

-Current value: 116

 ### Successful Logins

 Shows the total number of successful login events.

-Current value: 14

 ### Top Destination IPs

 Shows the destination IP addresses observed in the collected events.

-The dashboard currently shows addresses such as 8.8.8.8 and several IPv6 addresses.

 ### Top DNS Queries